wp-plugins/content-parts/README.txt

 For full details how to implement this plugin visit the [Content Parts plugin page](http://www.benhuson.co.uk/wordpress-plugins/content-parts/).

 == Changelog ==

+= Content Parts 1.2 =

+* Validate 'start' and 'limit' args are numeric.
+* If $post not set, ignore.
+* Checked WordPress 3.3 compatibility.

 = Content Parts 1.1 =